RussBaz/WebFrame/README.md

 Note: you may need to restore the project before your IDE can correctly work with the project: `dotnet restore` and `dotnet build`

-Recommended editors by personal prefernce for F#:
+Recommended editors by personal preferences for F#:
 * VS Code with Ionide-fsharp extension
 * JetBrains Rider
 * Visual Studio

-## Setup for an advanced audience
+### For an advanced audience
 Create a new console or an empty asp core project with F#.

 If it is a console project, add Web framework reference.